microbialinformatics/microbialinformatics.github.io/slides/Lecture02.md

 * "R Markdown is an authoring format that enables easy creation of dynamic documents, presentations, and reports from R. It combines the core syntax of markdown (an easy-to-write plain text format) with embedded R code chunks that are run so their output can be included in the final document.
 R Markdown documents are fully reproducible (they can be automatically regenerated whenever underlying R code or data changes)." - [RStudio website](http://rmarkdown.rstudio.com)
 * Keys...
  * Ability to format text
- * Imbed R code and output as chunks or inline
+ * Embed R code and output as chunks or inline

 ---